 I feel that this concept will be more understood as this blog develops, but my thinking is that as a Modern-Orthodox Jew with a global past and more or less local future ahead of me, both myself, and my husband, want and try on a daily basis to combine being modest in our daily lives here in Jerusalem, but also being open-minded, global and accepting of all the types of people who live in this beautiful country.
 So the word Modest here has almost a double meaning.

-I look forward to sharing with you many stories in the coming weeks, months and I hope years.
-Please do post comments and share with me your thoughts.
+I look forward to sharing with you many thoughts, recipes, and inspirations in the coming weeks, months and I hope years.
+Please do post comments and share with me your feedback.